 - AI digital assistants

-- Transparent and explainable AI
+- transparent and explainable AI

-- AI for search and discovery
+- AI for data discovery